-Every device has to be equipped with a proper antenna with specific characteristics.
+Note: Every device has to be equipped with a proper antenna with specific characteristics.
 The antenna has to be installed with care in order to avoid any interference with other electronic devices and has to guarantee a minimum distance from the body (23 cm).
-In case this requirement cannot be satisfied, the system integrator has to assess the final product against the Suspicious Activity Reports (SAR) regulations.
+In case this requirement cannot be satisfied, the system integrator has to assess the final product against the SAR regulation.